a362758199/DBR-Performance-adjustment/How to Boost Barcode Reading Speed.md

 1. convert color image to grayscale image.
 2. Filter text, or texture.
-3. Enhance image features, including image-preprocessing and binarization(In fact, you can successfully decode it without doing any of these things).
+3. Enhance image features, including image-preprocessing and binarizing.
 4. Localize barcode.
 5. Further process(handle difficult barcodes like blurred, Incomplete or deformed)

 The strategy is to do only what is necessary and skip the other for the best speed.
 <a name="KpDhC"></a>
 ##### 2.1 Reduce the size of the image
 When locating barcodes, DBR scans the whole image, so the larger the size of the image, the more time it takes.
 To speed things up, we can reduce the size of the original image.
 Usually,  the reduction is done by scaling down a large image or delimiting the region of interest.

 | Parameter | Default settings |
 | --- | --- |